 5 Marks of a Great Sales Event

-Ever run a sales event in your store and it not do well?
+Ever run a sales event in your store and it does not do well?
 Isn't it even more frustrating when it is an event you ran successfully before?
 There are some key components to making a great sales event in your store.
-In fact, in studying what works in retail, we have come up with five marks of a great sales event (in no particular order.)
+In fact, in studying what works in retail, we have come up with five marks of a great sales event.

 1. Have a Compelling Offer

-The first rule of advertising is talk to me about something I (customer) am interested in.
+The first rule of advertising is talk to the customer about something they are interested in.
 Too many times, retailers will advertise what they want to sell and forget to ask "does the customer really want this?"
 A compelling offer is one that motivates me as your customer to come into your store.
 It must capture my attention long enough to say "this might be worth my time."

 Instead of 20% off select merchandise, say 20% off almost everything in the store.
 Both have limits, one is compelling.

 2. Make it Great for the Customer

 Consider this, people have more choices in shopping today than at any time in history.
 They can come to you or they can go to a myriad of other places including online.
 It's nothing today for a customer to travel a great distance for a deal.
 How many people do you know that drive across town to save $.04 per gallon on gas.

 The point here is simple, people prefer to shop in a store versus online.
 They like people and human interaction.
 If the experience in the store is no better than the experience online, why would the customer come out of their house?
 Most customers expect poor experiences during a sale, so when they get a positive one it makes a huge impact.

 3. Make it Great for the Employee